pdmuinck/kambi-sports-book/README.md

 - BETPLAY

 ## Running
-Install Node v12.6.0 or up
-cd to /api/src and run ```node index```
+Install Node v12.6.0 or higher. cd to /api/src and run ```node index```
 The webserver will launch and listen to port 3000 by default.